 Cistercians favoured grisaille windows

-• 14th to 15th century (1300 - 1499) - the leading was no longer handmade so not so less heavy, the glass thinner, enabling larger windows to be made.
+• 14th to 15th century (1300 - 1499) - the leading was no longer handmade, the glass being thinner and so less heavy, thus enabling larger windows to be made.
 Gothic canopies were put over human figures.

 • 16th century (1500 - 1599) - delicately coloured pictures in thick lead frames, often copied from pictures, with great attention to detail and perspective